 AirBnB has been my go-to website for booking accommodation for years and has successfully supplied me with well-equipped rooms/apartments/houses for good value wherever in Europe I’ve wanted to stay.

 Over the past 3 years I’ve used AirBnB for 26 different accommodations stretching over 15 different countries and here is a list of things, both incredibly useful as well as petty, I wish I could let every host have to make my trip perfect:

 a full length mirror.

-Guyyysss please.
-Give a girl a break.
+Let’s start with the #1 frustration when I’m on a trip: lack of mirror.
 I usually leave my packing to the last minute and therefore have NO IDEA what my outfit choices are going to look like when I arrive at a new destination.
-Getting dressed to go out for an evening meal or cocktails is just 10 times harder when you don’t have a mirror to look into to check you don’t have VPL.
-Or to check your boots go with your outfits.
+Getting dressed to go out for an evening meal or cocktails is just 10 times harder when you don’t have a mirror to look into to check your outfit looks acceptable (not too wrinkled, or that you don’t have VPL).
+Or to check your boots go with your outfit.
 Or to check there’s nothing stuck to the bum of your jeans.
 I can even cope with just a knee-to-shoulder length mirror, if you can’t afford a full length one.
 Just something — please?!

 lay off the coffee machines.

 No one needs a fancy schmancy coffee machine in a room the size of a postage stamp.
 Every single European destination I’ve stayed in so far has had an abundance of cafés, coffee shops, market stalls selling coffee and – I don’t know about you – but part of getting to know a new city, for me, is finding multiple coffee shops and people watching for a good half hour.
 I don’t want to waste my day’s caffeine allowance inside a tiny room — I want to get out there and experience the culture of a new country!